 Popped and poured; enjoyed over the course of a couple hours.
 The 2011 pours a pale, hazy garnet with a transparent core; medium+ viscosity with no staining of the tears.
 On the nose, the wine is vinous with desiccated strawberry, oiled leather ball glove, braised beef stew, freshly pulled espresso, licorice, mint, fresh basil, eastern spices, and a mix of rocky and decomposing organic earth.
 On the palate, the wine is dry with medium+ tannin and medium+ acid.
 Confirming the notes from the nose, the finish is long and savory.
 A wine with soul.
-Drink now. — a month ago
+Drink now. — 2 months ago

 The only Champagne in their flight.
 First time having this producer.